Cloud perimeter increasingly difficult to govern, according to CenturyLink

 In hybrid IT environments it can be difficult to use the traditional ‘perimeter’ concept to describe the boundary between an organisation’s private network or cloud-based infrastructure, and the public internet.

 That’s according to CenturyLink, who says in this digital landscape, organisations need new methods to secure and govern the corporate cloud perimeter.

 “The idea of a perimeter conjures images of an impenetrable barrier that can prevent things from getting in or out,” explains Stuart Mills, regional director, ANZ, CenturyLink.

+“In terms of enterprise technology infrastructure, firewalls and other intrusion detection systems have traditionally been used to secure the business perimeter,” he says.
 “Things are no longer so simple.
 The perimeter, if it still exists at all, has moved.
 In many cases, organisations find that a growing proportion of their IT assets are now located outside of their data centres or internally-managed infrastructure,” Mills says.